Seventeen Mile Rocks

 Seventeen Mile Rocks has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 14 projects that could impact the area.
-Notable ones include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Darra Mixed-Use Commercial, and Edenbrooke Estate.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects that could impact this region.
+Notable ones include Mt Ommaney Shopping Centre Entertainment Precinct, Verandah Estate, Darra Mixed-Use Commercial, and Edenbrooke Estate.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.